nekros1xx/linkedin-auto-endorse/README.md

 # linkedin-auto-endorse
-Install this Chrome extension, open LinkedIn, click it the extension, paste urls from linkedin profiles/details/skills and click "Start".
+Install this Chrome extension, open LinkedIn, click the extension, paste urls from linkedin profiles/details/skills and click "Start".